cloudbase/coriolis/README.rst

 Build Kolla images (optional)
 =============================

-Skip this unless new images are needed
+Skip this unless new images are needed.

 ::